Stamp duty is a hefty tax normally associated with the purchase or sale of a property or land, but it also applies to vehicles as well.

 What is vehicle stamp duty?

 Vehicle stamp duty is a one-off payment, applying to both new and used cars purchased from a dealer or through a private sale.
-Typically if purchasing from a dealership, the driveaway price is inclusive of stamp duty.
-If the vehicle is purchased privately, stamp duty is paid through the respective state or territory transport office.
+Typically, if you’re purchasing from a dealership, the driveaway price is inclusive of stamp duty.
+If the vehicle is purchased privately, stamp duty must be paid through the respective state or territory transport office.
+The amount of stamp duty payable varies between state and territories.

 How much does stamp duty cost?